 underlying blood vessels, fat, and muscles.
 Flaps may be used when the area that is

 or because of damage to the vessels.

 Z-plasty.
 This procedure uses a Z-shaped incision to help decrease the amount of contractures

-help hold the skin in place.
+hold the skin in place.

-to the flap surgery.
+the flap surgery.

 This is another type of scarring that may form between unconnected internal organs.

-Adhesions may cause complications during certain surgeries.
+Adhesions may cause problems during some surgeries.

 Recovery from scar revision surgery

 Follow all instructions to help maximize your recovery and healing.
 Your healthcare

 provider will advise you on all activity restrictions, depending on the type of surgery